sutd-visual-computing-group/google-streetview-gis-stack/README.md

 # Google StreetView Geographic Information System (GIS) stack
-To help visual geo-localization research, this tool helps to generate Google Street View coverage maps by leveraging on Geographic Information System (using GIS packages in R) and Google Static Street View API [[2]](#2)  (using Python).
+To help large-scale visual geo-localization research, we developed this tool to help generate Google Street View coverage maps by leveraging on Geographic Information System (using GIS packages in R) and Google Static Street View API (using Python).
 This code has been tested with Singapore.
 Do note that this tool is not intended for production environments and is strictly for use within the SUTD Visual Computing Group.

 ## Problem Statement

-Google provides extensive street view coverage in Singapore.
-To obtain accurate coverage details, we need to query the Google Static StreetView API [[2]](#2) for the presence of StreetView panorama at multiple geo-locations.
+Google provides extensive street view panorama coverage in Singapore.
+To obtain accurate coverage details, we need to query the Google Static StreetView API for the presence of StreetView panorama at multiple geo-locations.
 A naive way of doing this would be to follow a brute force form of approach querying every possible latitude and longitude spaced at regular intervals to obtain the coverage.
 Since this is costly and inefficient, we have designed a pipeline to obtain coverage details much more efficiently with no API cost.